5hadytru/eurekaverse_isaac_lab/README.md

     export OPENAI_API_KEY=<YOUR_KEY>
     ```

-2. To ensure that necessary libraries are being detected properly, update `LD_LIBRARY_PATH` with:
-    ```
-    export LD_LIBRARY_PATH=~/anaconda3/envs/eurekaverse/lib:$LD_LIBRARY_PATH
-    ```

-3. Now, we are ready to begin environment curriculum generation.
+2. Now, we are ready to begin environment curriculum generation.
 Review the configuration in `eurekaverse/eurekaverse/config/config.yaml`.
 The current parameters were used for our experiments.
 To run generation:
     ```
     cd eurekaverse
     python run_eurekaverse.py
     ```
     The outputs will be saved in `eurekaverse/outputs/run_eurekaverse/<RUN_ID>`.

-4. Afterwards, distill the final policy via:
+3. Afterwards, distill the final policy via:
     ```
     python distill_eurekaverse.py <YOUR_RUN_ID>
     ```